lupyuen/lupyuen.github.io/src/mastodon.md

 ![TODO](https://lupyuen.github.io/images/mastodon-mobile4.png)

-# Install our Mastodon Server
+# Our Mastodon Server

+_What kind of an animal is Mastodon?_

 TODO: Straightforwrd, thanks to the excellent Mastodon Docs